Eurovision Song Contest 1988: Location

 The 1988 contest took place in Dublin, Ireland, following the country's victory at the with the song "Hold Me Now", performed by Johnny Logan.
-It was the third time that Ireland had hosted the contest, following the and events also held in Dublin.
+It was the third time that Ireland hosted the contest, following the and events also held in Dublin.

-The selected venue was the Simmonscourt Pavilion of the Royal Dublin Society, a multi-purpose venue situated in the Ballsbridge area of the city, which had previously hosted the 1981 contest.
+The selected venue was the Simmonscourt Pavilion of the Royal Dublin Society, a multi-purpose venue in the Ballsbridge area of the city and previous host of the contest in 1981.
 RDS Simmonscourt, following construction of the stage and other technical elements, was expected to accommodate approximately 1,500 audience members.